URS vs legacy application: how new-authority filing reached its 2026 form

 | Authentication | FMCSA Online Account required | Wet signature on paper |

-| Typical total time | 21-30 days | N/A — discontinued |
+| Typical total time | 3-6 weeks | N/A - discontinued |

-When URS is the only path
+When URS was the only path

 Why the legacy paper path was retired

 The pre-2017 paper-based OP-1 application was retired because FMCSA needed a unified registration framework that consolidated previously-fragmented filings.
 The legacy path required a carrier to file separate paper forms for USDOT (Form MCS-150), for MC (Form OP-1), and for ongoing biennial updates.
 Each form went to a different FMCSA processing queue with its own backlog.
-URS unified the queues and lets FMCSA process the full registration stack as a single transaction.
+URS unified the queues and let FMCSA process the full registration stack as a single transaction.

 Pre-2017 legacy MCs continue operating without disruption.
-Carriers holding legacy MC authority can update USDOT information through URS (the §390.19 biennial MCS-150 update is now URS-only) but their underlying MC operating authority is unaffected by the URS transition.
-The legacy MC and a URS-issued MC are functionally identical — same §387 financial responsibility, same §366 process agent, same §385 new-entrant audit, same SMS BASIC scoring.
+Carriers holding legacy MC authority now update USDOT information through Motus (the §390.19T biennial MCS-150 update is online-only) but their underlying MC operating authority was unaffected by the URS transition and is unaffected by the Motus one.
+The legacy MC and an online-issued MC are functionally identical - same §387 financial responsibility, same §366 process agent, same §385 new-entrant audit, same SMS BASIC scoring.

-URS workflow walkthrough
+URS workflow walkthrough (and the Motus version)

 Frequently asked questions